fugitive90/inet_filter/README.md

 # inet_filter

-Generate blacklists to filter ads, malware etc.
+Generate blacklists to filter ads, malware etc. This script processes raw blacklists, sorts, and removes duplicate domains/ips.
 Preferable option is to be used with dnscrypt to block nasties on domain level, although it can be used with proxies like Squid.

 Link to **dnscrypt** https://www.dnscrypt.org/